vgteam/sequenceTubeMap/public/help/help.md

 These are the fields that can be included in the URL:
 1. `tracks`

    Information about tracks.
-Tracks are objects consisting of trackFile, trackType, and trackColorSettings.
-To retrieve this information, index the tracks array to access the object and respective keys.
+Tracks are objects consisting of `trackFile`, `trackType`, and `trackColorSettings`.

-   A track JSON object might look like this:
+   A track object in JSON format might look like this:
    ```
    {
       "trackFile": "exampleData/internal/snp1kg-BRCA1.vg.xg",